 There is, of course, the fact that many people simply don’t want to be dependent on their fossil fuel burning car, and the government is taking pretty big steps to encourage that.
 If gas prices continue to skyrocket and rebates continue to be available, it’s hard to argue against the idea of buying an EV, especially if you are in the market for a new vehicle.

 Of course, we love the switch to electric!
-Contact us if you have any questions
+Contact our certified electricians in Abbotsford or nearby areas if you have any questions